Studying in Canada: FAQ

 #7 Do I need a study permit to study a Masters in Canada?

 Almost all foreign nationals will need a study permit to enrol on a postgraduate courses in Canada.
 However, you might not require a study permit if you’re stationed in Canada as a member of a foreign military force, you’re a family or staff member of an accredited foreign diplomat in Canada, or you have Registered Indian status in Canada.
 Additionally, you may need to prove that you have the required financial funds available to support yourself and any family members accompanying you.
-You can find out more details in our visa guide.
+You can find out more details in our main study guide.

 When you make your application, you’ll have to pay a fee of $150.
 Additionally, you’ll need to pay a biometrics fee of $85 (if relevant) and any fees related to a medical exam / police certificate.